lsst-sqre/sqr-011/index.rst

 ..

-- The Chat platform is used for synchronous communication such as quick informal dicussions and troubleshooting - see :ref:`chat`
+- The Chat platform is used for synchronous communication such as quick informal discussions and troubleshooting - see :ref:`chat`

 - The Forum platform is used both as a broadcast medium (announcements) as well as discussions, Q&A, and longer more